Business Research Methods (11172.2)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 ATTENDANCE, PARTICIPATION IN CLASS AND ON THE LEARNING MANAGEMENT SYSTEM

-Students are responsible in ensuring that they have read and understood the information provided in this unit guide and on the unit plan.
-Students are also responsible for all the content in their textbook, lecture power-point slides, labs and tutorial materials.
-Finally, students are fully responsible and MUST check and monitor their learning management site for updates regularly.
-Failure to do so may result in students not having the latest information needed to pass this unit.
+Students are responsible in ensuring that they have read and understood the information provided in this unit outline.
+Students are also responsible for all the content in their textbook, lecture power-point slides and tutorial materials.

 Required IT skills